-- Think of a situation in which you felt victimised in the past, either at school, work or home. - Do not to think of something that is too painful but rather something that was minor (e.g. neighbour played loud music in the early hours of the morning etc.). - In groups of 3 (breakout rooms will be enabled) you should spend 5 minutes telling the other about what it felt like when it was happening, while one is the observer.

-- Discuss, as a group, the facilitators and barriers to talking about sensitive issues and how to overcome them. - The facilitator will discuss what women expect from you and how to respond, including a safety plan. - The facilitator will ensure the discussion considers safety for both staff and patients.
+- Ask the participants to think of a situation in which they have felt victimised in the past, either at school, work or home. - They should be advised not to think of something that is too painful but rather something that was minor (e.g. neighbour played loud music in the early hours of the morning etc.). - Break participants up into threes using the breakroom function on zoom.
+Participants should spend 5 minutes telling the other about what it felt like when it was happening, while one is the observer. - Discuss as a group, the facilitators and barriers to talking about sensitive issues and how to overcome them. - The facilitator will discuss what women expect from you and how to respond, including a safety plan. - The facilitator will ensure the discussion considers safety for both staff and patients.